shivani2504/Network-Packet-Sniffer/README.md

 mydump [-i interface] [-r file] [-s string] expression

--i  Live capture from the network device <interface> (e.g., eth0).
+-i  Live capture from the network device 'interface' (e.g., eth0).
 If not
-    specified, mydump should automatically select a default interface to listen on (hint 1).
-Capture should continue indefinitely until the user terminates the program.
+    specified, mydump will automatically select a default interface to listen on.

--r  Read packets from <file> in tcpdump format (hint 2).
+-r  Read packets from 'file' in tcpdump format.

--s  Keep only packets that contain <string> in their payload (after any BPF
+-s  Display packets that contain 'string' in their payload (after any BPF
     filter is applied).
-You are not required to implement wildcard or regular expression matching.
-A simple string matching operation should suffice (hint 3).

-<expression> is a BPF filter that specifies which packets will be dumped.
-If
-no filter is given, all packets seen on the interface (or contained in the trace) should be dumped.
+'expression' is a BPF filter that specifies which packets will be dumped.
+If no filter is given, all packets seen on the interface (or contained in the trace) should be dumped.
 Otherwise, only packets matching <expression> should be dumped.